GG Allin: Early years

+Allin's first introduction to music came through country artists such as Johnny Cash, Johnny Horton, Hank Williams, Willie Nelson and Merle Haggard, as his parents owned their records.

 Allin's earliest musical influences were 1960s British Invasion bands including Mott the Hoople and the Dave Clark Five.
 In the early 1970s, Alice Cooper became an important influence on Allin.
 Allin's earliest recorded musical endeavors were as a drummer.
 He also wrote most of his songs on an acoustic guitar.
 In his mid-teens, he and his older brother Merle, who plays bass guitar, formed their first band, Little Sister's Date, which lasted a little over a year.
 The group covered songs by Aerosmith, Kiss, and other popular rock bands of the time period.
 Both Allin and Merle gained a strong interest in punk rock.
 The MC5 and the Stooges were major influences on Allin.

 He graduated from Concord High School in Concord, Vermont, in 1975, and shortly after formed the band Malpractice with Merle, local musician Jeff Penney, and high school friend Brian Demurs.
 Allin played the drums for Malpractice until the band separated in 1977.

 From September 1977 to April 1984, he fronted the Jabbers.
 Allin's 1980 debut album was Always Was, Is and Always Shall Be for Orange Records.
 In addition to singing, he played drums on most tracks.
 The album was reissued for the first time on CD in 1995 by the Halycon imprint.
 At one point, industry veteran and the Dead Boys producer Genya Ravan served as his manager.
 Tension within the Jabbers mounted as Allin grew uncontrollable, uncompromising, and vicious.
 The Jabbers disbanded in the spring of 1984.
 Their second-to-last show was opening for Charged GBH.